kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multimodal-AI.md

 ## Summary

-Multimodal AI merges perception and language.
+Multimodal AI merges perception and language
 It sees, listens, and understands in one frame of thought

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.